CloudCannon/cloudcannon-suite/src/_packages/dist.md

     required: false
   - key: "dist.dest"
     description_markdown: "Sets the output folder for dist build"
     required: false
+  - key: "dist.extraSrcAttrs"
+    description_markdown: "An array of extra attributes to be rewritten (e.g. data-src)"
+    required: false
   - key: "serve.port"
     description_markdown: "Specifies the port to serve the built site from."